A polymer model for the quantitative reconstruction of 3d chromosome architecture from Hi-C and GAM data

-As a proof that the effectiveness of our method is not limited to Hi-C data only, we also applied our reconstruction procedure to GAM experimental data of mouse embryonic stem cells \cite{beagrie2017complex}.
+To demonstrate that the effectiveness of our method is not limited to Hi-C data only, we have also applied our reconstruction procedure to GAM experimental data of mouse embryonic stem cells \cite{beagrie2017complex}.
 Briefly, with this technique, slices of cell nuclei are obtained by making cryosections, and their DNA content is sequenced.
 The main output is an array of co-segregation frequencies, representing the probability for two genomic bins to be present in the same slice.
-We developed a normalization scheme to convert these co-segregation frequencies into contact probabilities (\cref{SI-sec:contact_proba_exp}).
-This does not introduce additional parameters, so when applying our reconstruction procedure, we only needed to adjust the threshold $\xi$.
-For example, the agreement between experimental and GEM contact probabilities for the chromosome 19 with a bin resolution of \SI{30}{\kilo bp} was very good (\cref{fig:beagrie_chr19_30Kbp_contacts}).
-The typical discrepancy was $LSE^{1/2} = \num{0.032}$.
-This value is slightly greater than for the Hi-C case presented above.
-Yet here the size of the corresponding polymer is larger, with $N=1000$.
-Therefore the quantitative agreement between experiment and reconstructed model remains remarkable.
+We developed a normalization scheme to convert these co-segregation frequencies into contact probabilities (see \cref{sec:contact_proba_exp} in the Supplementary Information).
+This does not introduce additional parameters, so when applying our reconstruction procedure, we only had to adjust the threshold $\xi$.
+For example, we applied our method to GAM data generated from mouse embryonic stems cells, for the chromosome 19 with a bin resolution of \SI{30}{\kilo bp} (\cref{fig:beagrie_chr19_30Kbp_contacts}).
+Again, the reconstructed model well reproduced the experimental contact probabilities, with a typical discrepancy $\mathrm{LSE}^{1/2} = \num{0.032}$.
+Although this value is slightly greater than in the Hi-C case presented above, the size of the corresponding polymer is larger, with $N=1000$.
+Therefore the quantitative agreement between experiment and reconstructed model remains very good.
 Note that the optimal threshold of the reconstruction was quite small, $\xi^{opt} = \num{0.48}$.
 Eventually, it appears that the precise value of the threshold is not critical.
 Indeed, below $\xi \lesssim 1.0$, the relative variations of the LSE became very small (see \cref{fig:beagrie_chr19_30Kbp}).
 Hence, the threshold may actually be seen as a regularization parameter for the reconstructed contact probability matrix.